College of Natural Sciences

 This interdisciplinary course uses scientific, humanistic, and social science perspectives to foster an understanding of how gender functions in individual lives, societies, and cultures.
 (Offered as CAL 3250, SSCI 3250 and NSCI 3250.
 Students may receive credit for only one of these courses.)
 Satisfies GE Category B5; DI designation; G designation.
 Formerly offered as NSCI 325, SSCI 325 and HUM 325.

 A selected examination of original research articles in behavioral and biomedical sciences.
 Students will learn to critically read, critique, and present published scientific findings.
 Offered as NSCI 3368, PSYC 3368, and SSCI 3368 (students may receive credit for only one of these courses).
-Enrollment is limited to students whose formal application to the Minority Access to Research Careers (MARC) program is approved.
+Enrollment is limited to students whose formal application to the Undergraduate Research Training Initiative for Student Enhancement (U-RISE) program is approved.

 Semester Prerequisite: NSCI 3368, PSYC 3368, or SSCI 3368.
 Quarter Prerequisite: NSCI 368, PSYC 368 or SSCI 368

 A selected examination of original research articles in behavioral and biomedical sciences focusing on improving scientific writing skills, shaping long-term research projects, and the development of research funding proposals.
 Offered as PSYC 4468, NSCI 4468, and SSCI 4468 (students may receive credit for only one of these courses).
-Enrollment is limited to students whose formal application to the Minority Access to Research Careers (MARC) program is approved.
+Enrollment is limited to students whose formal application to the Undergraduate Research Training Initiative for Student Enhancement (U-RISE) program is approved.